 Personal care services and extended home health must be coordinated with hospice services as outlined in the POC.

-Beneficiaries who elect hospice services may also receive early and periodic screening, diagnosis and treatment (EPSDT) and personal care services (PCS), and intermittent or extended home health services concurrently.
-The hospice provider and the PCS of home health provider must coordinate services and develop the patient's POC.
+Recipients who elect hospice services may also receive early and periodic screening, diagnosis and treatment (EPSDT) and personal care services (PCS) concurrently.
+The hospice provider and the PCS provider must coordinate services and develop the patient's POC.